alohaia/nvimcfg/README.md

 > }
 > ```

 A key-value table of plugins.
-The key is a plugin's name like `alohaia/vim-hexowiki`, and the value is a list of basic settings:
+The key is a plugin's name like `alohaia/vim-hexowiki`, and the value is another dictionary of basic settings:

 - `opt`(`bool`): Whether the plugin is installed as an opt pack.
 Plugins with `ft`, `cmd` or `on` options are alse opt plugins.
 - `ft`(`string`, `list`): For which filetype(s) is the plugin loaded, such as `'markdown,text'` and `{'markdown', 'text'}`.
 - `cmd`(`string`, `list`): On which vim command(s) should be loaded.
 - `on`(`bool`, `function`): Whether to load this plugin.
 - `branch`(`string`): Branch of the plugin.
 - `disabled`(`bool`): Whether the plugin is disabled.
-Disabled plugins won't be installed or updated and will be removed while cleaning
+Disabled plugins won't be installed or updated and will be removed while cleaning.
-- `config`(`function`, `string`): Configuration for the plugin.
-If this is a function, it'll be directly called in due course.
-Otherwise, if this is a string, it will be executed accordingly:
+- `config`(`function`, `string`): Configuration for the plugin, Can be a function:
+    - Function: well be directly called in due course.
+    - String:
         - Begin with `:`: Regarded as a vim command
-    - Begin with `!`: Regarded as a system command
+        - Begin with `!`: Regarded as a commandline command
         - Other cases: Regarded as a piece of Lua code

 > I recommend you write only simple configuration in `config` and use `plugin_configs` which I'll introduce later to config plugins.